- Chart

 Opportunities

-- Growing demand for lightweight and high-strength materials in aerospace and automotive industries.
+- Growing demand for advanced materials in aerospace (commercial and defense).

 Threats

-- Intensifying competition from domestic and international players, including lower-cost producers.
+- Intensifying competition from global players and emerging producers.

-- Economic downturns that could reduce demand from key industries.
+- Economic downturns impacting demand from key industries.

-- Geopolitical risks impacting global supply chains and customer demand.
+- Geopolitical risks affecting global supply chains and demand.

 Competitors and Market Share